| |

 We continue

-to return to Brittany, enchanted by its warmth, charm and quaint villages.
+to return to Brittany, enchanted by its warmth, charm and quaint

-The Bretons are a sturdy people and that translates into the solid little
+The Bretons are a sturdy people and that translates into the solid

-houses they have built throughout the region ~ many displaying not
+houses they have built throughout the region ~ many displaying

-only a distinct architectural style but also making very good use of the
+only a distinct architectural style but also making very good use of

 local granite.
-This pretty house is most likely much larger on the
+This pretty house is most likely much larger on

 inside that its modest exterior suggests ~ and we adore it!